Attacotti

 A map of northern Roman Britain and the land between Hadrian's Wall and the Antonine Wall.

 Attacotti, Atticoti, Attacoti, Atecotti, Atticotti, and Atecutti were Latin names for a people first recorded as raiding Roman Britain between 364 and 368, alongside the Scoti, Picts, Saxons, Roman military deserters and the indigenous Britons themselves.
 The marauders were defeated by Count Theodosius, father of Roman Emperor Theodosius I, in 368.

 The exact origins of the Attacotti and the extent of their territory are uncertain, although historians usually place them in either Scotland or Ireland.
 In about 400, Roman units recruited among the Attacotti were recorded in the Notitia Dignitatum, and one tombstone of a soldier identified as such is known.
-Their existence as a distinct people is given additional credence by two incidental claims that they practised cannibalism and polyandry (wives in common) in the writings of Saint Jerome.
+Their existence as a distinct people is given additional credence by two incidental claims that they practised cannibalism and polyandry (taking multiple husbands) in the writings of Saint Jerome.

 Ammianus: Roman Britain in 364-369

 A page from a medieval copy of the Notitia Dignitatum.

 Saint Jerome in His Study, by Domenico Ghirlandaio.

 The historian Ammianus provides an account of the tumultuous situation in Britain between 364 and 369, and he describes a corrupt and treasonous administration, native British troops (the Areani) in collaboration with the barbarians, and a Roman military whose troops had deserted and joined in the general banditry.
 The situation arose as a consequence of the failed imperial power-grab (350–353) by Magnentius (303–353), followed by a bloody and arbitrary purge conducted by Paulus Catena in an attempt to root out potential sympathisers of Magnentius in Britain, and aggravated by the political machinations of the Roman administrator Valentinus.

 Ammianus describes the marauders as bands moving from place to place in search of loot.
 Nevertheless, one Roman commander was killed in a pitched battle and another was taken prisoner in an ambush and killed.
 (See Great Conspiracy.)
 As there was no longer an effective military force in the province, a substantial one was sent from Gaul under Count Theodosius, who quickly and ruthlessly restored order.
 Theodosius then focused his efforts on the repair of political problems within the province.